JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - add `store-app/components/ProductDetails.vue`
 - remove product details from `store-app/pages/products/[id].vue` and use ProductDetails component to render details
 - commit - Add ProductDetails component

+## Move ProductCard and ProductDetails to product folder in components
+- Move ProductCard and ProductDetails to product folder in components
+- rename ProductCard.vue to Card.vue and ProductDetails.vue to Details.vue
+- nuxt router will find them as `<ProductCard>` and `<ProductDetails>`
+- commit - Move ProductCard and ProductDetails to product folder in components